xAlpharax/FreeFlow/README.md

 Create a new branch for your feature or bug fix.
 Make your changes and commit them with descriptive messages.
 Push your changes to your fork.
-Submit a pull request.
+Submit a pull request with a detailed description to this repo.

+And thank you!
+We will look forward to implementing your changes.

 ## License

-FreeFlow is software released under the GNU Affero General Public License (AGPL).
+FreeFlow is software released under the GNU Affero General Public License (AGPL) , you can learn more about it [here](https://www.gnu.org/licenses/agpl-3.0.en.html).